-Why a key audit matter

-How our audit addressed the risk

-The significance of this asset to the Group's consolidated statement of financial position.

-We performed procedures to assess the reasonability of management's classification of Penao related intangible assets

-The inherent uncertainty associated with impairment analysis which is a requirement for intangible assets not yet ready for use

-We assessed the reasonability of management's impairment assessment

-A key audit matter is that intangible assets are not correctly valued and disclosed in the financials.

-We assessed the reasonability of management's disclosures in respect of intangible asset accounting
+Why a key audit matter How our audit addressed the risk We focused on this area because of: Our audit procedures included, amongst others: The significance of this asset to the Group's consolidated statement of financial position.
+We performed procedures to assess the reasonability of management's classification of Penao related intangible assets The inherent uncertainty associated with impairment analysis which is a requirement for intangible assets not We assessed the reasonability of management's impairment assessment yet ready for use We assessed the reasonability of management's disclosures in respect of intangible asset accounting A key audit matter is that intangible assets are not correctly valued and disclosed in the financials.